 - Click on the Photos menu File > Import, select the image(s) you want to import and click Review for Import

 - Your scanned photo is now in your Photos Library

 Another way is to drag and drop the files onto the Photos directly.
 Find your picture(s) in Photos in the left column of Photos under the heading Last Import.

 Dragging and dropping follows whatever import preferences you set in your Photos App.
 So if you set your Photos Library to Copy when importing, moving your scans follows this same rule.

 Scans are Imported, Now What?

-After your pictures are imported in Photos, take advantage of the nice tools like the slideshow tool (Photos > File > Create Slideshow.)
+After your pictures are imported into Photos, take advantage of the helpful tools like the slideshow tool (Photos > File > Create Slideshow.)
 Or quickly create a slideshow by clicking the arrow in the upper-right corner.
 With Slideshow, you get to customize the theme and music.
 And adjust the settings for display time and transitions.

 iCloud Photo Library

 Another feature to take advantage of is iCloud Photo Library.
 This feature securely stores your entire photo collection so you can access it from anywhere, including all your devices and on iCloud.com.
 To turn on iCloud Photo Library, go to Photos > Preferences > and select the iCloud tab.
 Tick the box for iCloud Photo Library.

 The beauty of an iCloud photo library is that when you edit and organize images in the Photos app on any device, your changes are kept up to date and visible on all devices including icloud.com.
 Just make sure that you’re signed in with the same Apple ID on all of your devices.